Effect of transverse anisotropy on inelastic tunneling spectroscopy of atomic-scale magnetic chains: Summary and Conclusions

 \section{Summary and Conclusions}

 We have presented a perturbative theory for the effect of single-spin transverse magnetic anisotropy on tunneling-induced spin transitions in atomic chains with Ising exchange coupling.
-We quantitatively predict the dependence of the inelastic tunneling current $I$ and the transition rates between atomic spin levels on the transverse anisotropy energy $E$ and show that the presence of finite values of $E$ lead to additional steps in the differential conductance $dI/dV$ and to higher spin transition rates.
+We qualitatively predict the dependence of the inelastic tunneling current $I$ and the transition rates between atomic spin levels on the transverse anisotropy energy $E$ and show that the presence of finite values of $E$ leads to additional steps in the differential conductance $dI/dV$ and to higher spin transition rates.
 For an antiferromagnetically coupled chain in the N\'eel ground state both the heights of the additional steps and the increase in spin transition rates at low bias voltage scale as $E^2/(D-J)^2$, while the latter crosses over to $E^2/J^2$ scaling for higher voltages $eV\gtrsim |\Del_1|$.

-Our model is relevant for materials in which the easy-axis exchange interaction dominates over the transverse exchange interaction (justifying the use of the Ising Hamiltonian), measurements at low current with a non-magnetic STM tip and for values of transverse anisotropy $E^2 \ll J^2, (D-J)^2$.
-The latter requirement is in agreement with typical values of $E$, $D$ and $J$ measured in chains of, for example, Fe or Mn atoms~\cite{loth12,hein04,hirj06,hirj07,otte08,spin14,khat13,yan15} and we therefore expect our results to be applicable for antiferromagnetically coupled chains consisting of these and similar magnetic atoms.
+Our model is relevant for materials in which the easy-axis exchange interaction dominates over the transverse exchange interaction (justifying the use of the Ising Hamiltonian), measurements at low current with a non-magnetic STM tip and for values of transverse anisotropy $E^2 /J^2, E^2/(D-J)^2 \ll 1$.
+The latter requirement is in agreement with typical values of $E$, $D$ and $J$ measured in chains of, for example, Fe or Mn atoms~\cite{loth12,hein04,hirj06,hirj07,otte08,spin14,khat13,yan15}, where $D$ varies between -2.1 and -1.3 meV, J is in the range 1.15-1.6 meV, and E is 0.3-0.31 meV.
+We therefore expect our results to be applicable for antiferromagnetically coupled chains consisting of these and similar magnetic atoms with little-to-none local distortion between atoms and deposited on a flat symmetric substrate, so that spin-orbit interaction (and thereby induced Dzyaloshinskii-Moriya interaction) is weak and can be neglected.